Guides

 What the agent should not do during cleanup

 • Never delete records silently.
-Stale records can be archived (status: archived) but the file stays.
+Stale records can be superseded or archived, but the file stays.

 • Never rewrite history.
 Cleanup only adds new commits.

-• Never alter id.
-IDs are forever; cross-references rely on them.
+• Never alter durable IDs.
+Cross-references rely on them.

 • Never auto-merge dedup candidates.
 Always show the diff and ask.

 These rules live in the cleanup workflow itself.
-If you find an agent breaking one, fix the workflow.
+If an agent breaks one, fix the workflow.

 Privacy passes

-Every cleanup pass should also run a quick check for things that shouldn’t be there:
+Every cleanup pass should also run a quick check for things that should not be there:

 Wire it into CI (optional)